BahaBulle/jHackson/README.md

 In progress...

-- Load a file
+- Load a file in memory
-- Write a file
+- Write binary data in file
+- Copy binary data from buffer to another buffer
 - Load a table (tbl) file
-- Print a table (tbl) file at screen or in file
+- Save a table (tbl) file in file